-Ginga has an auto zoom feature to automatically fit newly loaded images to the window, similar to what happens when the backquote key is pressed.
-See "Zoom Preferences" section in Preferences for details.
+[RV] Ginga has an auto zoom feature to automatically fit newly loaded images to the window, similar to what happens when the backquote key is pressed.
+See "Zoom" section in Preferences for details.
+The pan position can also be set precisely (in data or WCS coordinates) from the same plugin under the "Panning" section.